 ANSWER: The moisture you are seeing coming out of the mold is actually moisture from the torch flame condensing on the cold mold (the product of combustion is water).
 You are therefore adding moisture to the mold as you begin heating it.
 This can't be prevented.
 It is therefore necessary to heat the mold to a high enough temperature to drive all the moisture out.
 It is hot enough when a drop of water sizzles on the mold.
-Having the mold this hot also provides another benefit - if there is moisture as the welding preparation takes place.
+Having the mold this hot also provides another benefit - if there is moisture on the conductors, a hot mold will dry some of the moisture as the welding preparation takes place.